whitneyburton/portfolios/students/1507/regis-boudinot/20151002-regis-boudinot-m2.markdown

 ### Mission Satement

-My Mission this module is to help the incoming cohort as best I can while managing my heavy workload.
-I also want to teach people more about GNU/Linux and DevOps because I find those areas of technology to be fascinating.
+My Mission this module is to help the incoming cohort as best I can while managing my heavy workload and teaching others about new topics.
+I want to teach people more about GNU/Linux and DevOps because I find those areas of technology to be fascinating.
 My passion for learning about new technologies is ever growing and I hope to be able to give back my knowledge as well as give back to the community new and interesting ideas.

 ### End of Module Assessment